Herisculpt

 Originally surrounded by a moat, this 11th-century temple complex comprised a grand gopura, the main shrine with its towering vimana, numerous inscriptions, vibrant frescoes, and sculptures predominantly dedicated to Shaivism, with nods to Vaishnavism and Shaktism as well.
 Over time, the temple suffered damage, and some of its artwork is now lost.
 Subsequent centuries saw the addition of mandapams and monuments, while fortified walls were erected around the temple complex in the 16th century.

 Crafted from granite, the vimana tower atop the shrine stands as one of South India's tallest.
-The temple boasts a sprawling colonnaded prakara and houses one of India's largest Shiva lingas.
+The temple boasts a sprawling colonnaded prakara and houses one of India's largest shiva lingas.
 Renowned for its exquisite sculptures, the temple complex also holds shrines dedicated to various deities including Nandi, Parvati, Murugan, Ganesha, and others.
 Notably, it was here that the iconic brass Nataraja, depicting Shiva as the lord of dance, was commissioned in the 11th century.
 Today, the Peruvudaiyar Temple remains a highly popular tourist destination in Tamil Nadu.

 Big Temple | Brihadeeswar Temple | Thanjai Periya Kovil